pedroaurgomes/SpaceSurvivor/README.md

 # OSGame: Space Survivor

-Game developed to SSC0140 Operating Systems classes in the University Of São Paulo.
+Game developed to SSC0140 Operating Systems classes at the University Of São Paulo.
 The task was to create a simple game from scratch and apply concepts - threads and semaphores - to its implementation.

 ## Portuguese version: